scv CODEs OF CONDUCT

 Parents/Guardians are an essential part of the club’s success.
 Expectations for SCV parents/guardians include:

-3. Pay all fees including SCV freestyle ice, VRD, Mountain Recreation and private lessons, show registrations and any other club fees, in a timely manner.
+4. Pay all fees including SCV freestyle ice, VRD, Mountain Recreation and private lessons, show registrations and any other club fees, in a timely manner.
+Late payments may result in additional fees and may affect a member's standing with the club.
+Only members in good standing are eligible to participate in SCV events and activities.

-5. Respect all SCV members (board, skaters, parents, coaches) and rink staff.
+6. Respect all SCV members (board, skaters, parents, coaches) and rink staff.
 Do not ridicule, bully, blame or yell at any child, skater, coach, official, or parent in response to a poor performance, skating group or level assignment, or for any other reason.
 Respect your child’s coaches and their decisions and refrain from “sideline” coaching your child or other skaters.
+Do not make any inappropriate or disparaging comments regarding other skaters, teams, coaches or individuals at any time, including at practices, rehearsals, testing, competitions, events, or on the internet or social media.

-9. Get involved to help the club grow, meet other families and foster club camaraderie.
+10. Get involved to help the club grow, meet other families and foster club camaraderie.
 Parents are encouraged to participate in various committees throughout the year.
 We have required yearly volunteer hours for each family, please refer to the “Volunteering” on our website.
 Additionally, we all families are required to obtain Sponsorship or Ad funding for our annual ice show.
-Our spring ice show and the Vail Invitational would not be successful without the volunteer help and sponsorships acquired by our parents and families.
+Our spring Ice Show and the Vail Invitational would not be successful without the volunteer help and sponsorships acquired by our parents and families.

 Coach Conduct Commitments